MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/go-mobile/get-started/nurture-leads-through-sales-process.md

 ---
-title: "Nurture leads through the sales process in Dynamics 365 for Customer Engagement for phones and tablets | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01" ms.reviewer: ""
+title: "Nurture leads through the sales process in Dynamics 365 for phones and tablets | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01" ms.reviewer: ""